MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/security.md

 * **ALTS** - Similar to TLS, [ALTS](https://cloud.google.com/security/encryption-in-transit/application-layer-transport-security) is a Protocol Buffer based authentication mechanism conceived for the Google Cloud Platform.
 * **Token-based for Google** - When connection to Google Services, this third mechanism can be used.

 Since gRPC hijacks the HTTP communication protocol, it's not that easy to take advantage of the native HTTP authentication mechanisms.
-Most solutions use a middleware to add a custom authentication layer on top of gRPC ([Example in nodejs](https://medium.com/compli-engineering/grpc-nodejs-using-jwt-authentication-b048fef6ecb2), [Example in Go](https://medium.com/@tillknuesting/grpc-http-basic-auth-oauth2-bearer-tokens-f088b5a2314)).
+Most solutions use a middleware to add a custom authentication layer on top of gRPC _metadata_ ([Example in nodejs](https://medium.com/compli-engineering/grpc-nodejs-using-jwt-authentication-b048fef6ecb2), [Example in Go](https://medium.com/@tillknuesting/grpc-http-basic-auth-oauth2-bearer-tokens-f088b5a2314)).
+Basically, the metadata is a list of key-value entries that are part of a gRPC connection).

 ## Source code
 Our sample application contains some API calls protected.
 Let's see how we can access them: